leipan/navp/docker/README.txt

   docker-compose up -d

-. to get into a running container docker exec -u 0 -it <container ID> bash
+. to get into a running container docker exec -u leipan -it <container ID> bash